NFL Free Agency Talk: The New Orleans Saints Want Dez Bryant Back

 — ProFootballTalk (@ProFootballTalk) March 12, 2019

-Before signing with the Saints last season, Bryant had spoken to and worked out for a few other teams.
-The Baltimore Ravens offered him a multi-year deal which he turned down.
-Later, the Cleveland Browns offered him a one-year deal which many thought he would end up taking.
-He turned them down too.
+Before signing with the Saints last season, Bryant had spoken to — and worked out for — a few other teams.
+The Baltimore Ravens offered him a multi-year deal, which he turned down.
+Later, the Cleveland Browns offered him a one-year deal, one which many football analysts thought he would end up taking.
+He turned them down, too.

 Bryant said he wanted a one-year deal somewhere, but he wanted it to be with a contender.
-He obviously made the right choice as the Saints were one game away from the Super Bowl before their season came to an end.
+He obviously made the right choice, as the Saints were one game away from the Super Bowl before their season came to an end.

-While the Saints are interested in bringing Dez back, the good news for them is that he appears to have interest in heading back to NOLA.
+While the Saints are interested in bringing Dez back, the good news for them is that he appears to have interest in heading back to New Orleans.

 — Dez Bryant (@DezBryant) March 12, 2019

-For now, Dez Bryant is focusing on rehabbing his injury and making sure he is in a place to get back on the field.
+For now, Dez Bryant is focusing on recovering from his injury, and on making sure he is ready to get back on the field.
 Others have made returns after such an injury, but it’s not an easy one to come back from.

-The New Orleans Saints definitely need help at wide receiver because Michael Thomas is understandably receiving too much attention.
+The New Orleans Saints definitely need help at the wide receiver position, because Michael Thomas is understandably receiving too much attention.
 There are some viable options to look at in free agency, but if Dez Bryant’s rehab goes well, the “X” may be thrown up in the Superdome in 2019.